indiana-university/rivet-react/src/components/PageContent/Calendar/CalendarTile.md

-Use the calendar tile component to highlight an important date.
+(Deprecated) Use the calendar tile component to highlight an important date.

 View the [Rivet documentation for Calendar tile](https://rivet.uits.iu.edu/components/calendar-tile/).